cchmura/ud_assessment/README.md

 Going with **self-managed ClickHouse** on EC2 because the managed options aren't there yet for our scale.
 Running on `r5.4xlarge` instances with NVMe SSD storage.

 **Table structure**: ReplacingMergeTree partitioned by date/sport, sorted by game_id/player_id.
-This gives us stupid fast queries and automatic deduplication.
+This gives us extremely fast queries and automatic deduplication.

 **Data lifecycle:**
 - Hot (1-30 days): Fast SSD storage in ClickHouse for real-time queries